jaspervdj/number-six/README.markdown

   user in a certain amount of time (a countdown will be visible).
 - `!pass`: Passes the bomb to the user who placed the bomb.
 This command can only be issued by the current person owning them bomb.
-- `!pass nick`: Passes the bomb to an arbitrary user.
+- `!pass nick`: Passes the bomb to the specified user

 Cubits
 ------